Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 ---
 title: Quantitative Finance
-linkTitle: 11- Quantitative Finance
+linkTitle: 12 - Quantitative Finance
+weight: 12
 ---

 #  What are the Different Types of Mathematics Found in Quantitative Finance?

 The real-world subject of quantitative finance uses tools from many branches of mathematics.
 And financial modelling can be approached in a variety of different ways.
-For some strange reason the advocates of different branches of mathematics get quite emotional when discussing the merits and demerits of their methodologies and those of their ‘**opponents**.’
+For some strange reason the advocates of different branches of mathematics get quite emotional when discussing the merits and demerits of their methodologies and those of their '**opponents**.''
 Is this a territorial thing?
 What are the pros and cons of martingales and differential equations?
 What is all this fuss, and will it end in tears before bedtime?
-Here’s a list of the various approaches to modelling and a selection of useful tools.
-The distinction between a ‘**modelling approach**’ and a ‘**tool**’ will start to become clear.
+Here's a list of the various approaches to modelling and a selection of useful tools.
+The distinction between a '**modelling approach**' and a '**tool**' will start to become clear.

 <span style="color:red">**Modelling approaches**</span>

 - **Probabilistic** : One of the main assumptions about the financial markets, at least as far as quantitative finance goes, is that asset prices are random.
 We tend to think of describing financial variables as following some random path, with parameters describing the growth of the asset and its degree of randomness.
 We effectively model the asset path via a specified rate of growth, on average, and its deviation from that average.
 This approach to modelling has had the greatest impact over the last 30 years, leading to the explosive growth of the derivatives markets.

 - **Deterministic**: The idea behind this approach is that our model will tell us everything about the future.
 Given enough data, and a big enough brain, we can write down some equations or an algorithm for predicting the future.
 Interestingly, the subjects of dynamical systems and chaos fall into this cat- egory.
 And, as you know, chaotic systems show such sensitivity to initial conditions that predictability is in practice impossible.
-This is the ‘butterfly effect,’ that a butterfly flap- ping its wings in Brazil will ‘cause’ rainfall over Manchester.
-(And what doesn’t!)
+This is the 'butterfly effect,' that a butterfly flap- ping its wings in Brazil will 'cause' rainfall over Manchester.
+(And what doesn't!)
 A topic popular in the early 1990s, this has not lived up to its promises in the financial world.

 - **Discrete**: difference equations: Discrete means that asset prices and/or time can only be incremented in finite chunks, whether a dollar or a cent, a year or a day.